Creating a Network That Uses Hotspot 2.0 Access

 • Click See tips to view guidance on how to activate or deactivate the network for the entire day, individual time slots, or multiple adjacent time slots.
 The See tips option opens the Network Scheduler Tips window, which explains how to use the checkbox for full‑day selection, how to click individual slots, and how to drag across the timeline to update multiple time slots.

 3. Toggle the Network Tunneling switch on to define how network traffic is tunneled at the venue.
-When toggled on, a Tunnel: <venue-name> sidebar is displayed.
+When toggled on, the Tunnel sidebar is displayed.

 Note: The Network Tunneling switch is displayed only when the venue is Activated.